Honorary Editor-in-Chief: Xin-sheng Lv, MD

 Editor-in-Chief: Xi-ru Li, MD

-Dr. Prof Xi-ru Li, MD, graduated from the Department of Clinical Medicine of the First Military Medical University in 1989 with a bachelor degree.
+Dr. Li graduated from the Department of Clinical Medicine of the First Military Medical University in 1989 with a bachelor degree.
 He worked in the Department of General Surgery, Tang Du Hospital, Fourth Military Medical University, from 1989 to 2000, during which he received his master degree and was trained as attending physician and lecturer.
 He joined the Department of General Surgery of PLA General Hospital in September 2000.
-Currently he acts as the Deputy Executive Director of the Department of General Surgery and also is the chief of the Department of Breast Surgery in PLA General Hospital.
+Currently he acts as the Deputy Executive Director of the Department of General Surgery and also is the Chief of the Department of Breast Surgery in PLA General Hospital.

 He has accumulated rich experiences in medical care, teaching, and relevant research in the past two decades.
-Under his leadership, a multi-discipline team, known as "Breast Disease Diagnosis and Treatment Cooperative Team of PLA General Hospital" and participated by the department of surgery, department of oncology, department of pathology, department of radiotherapy, department of ultrasound, mammography room, and MRI room, has been established.
+Under his leadership, a multi-discipline team, known as "Breast Disease Diagnosis and Treatment Cooperative Team of PLA General Hospital" and participated by the Department of Surgery, Department of Oncology, Department of Pathology, Department of Radiotherapy, Dpartment of Ultrasound, Mammography room, and MRI room, has been established.
 Doctors who are involved in the management of breast diseases from different departments participate in this team and conduct academic activities regularly.
 Dr. Li has rich experiences in the early screening, etiological analysis, and clinical treatment of breast tumors.
 He plays a leading role in the management of clinically non-palpable breast cancer in China and keeps close contact with his international colleagues.
 He introduced the technique of magnetic resonance (MR)-guided biopsy into China and pioneered the application of intra-operative radiotherapy in the breast-conserving surgery for patients with breast cancer.
 He is also actively involved in the introduction of sentinel lymph node biopsy, phase I and phase II breast reconstruction after surgery for breast cancer, mastectomy (SSM) with conservation of the nipple-areola complex, implants reconstruction, and Mammotome minimally invasive breast surgery.
-Furthermore, he has standardized the multi-discipline breast-conserving treatment procedures, established a DNA bank for patients with breast cancer, and conducted pre-clinical and clinical research on pharamcogenomics-guided individualized treatment for breast cancer.
+Furthermore, he has standardized the multi-discipline breast-conserving treatment procedures, established a DNA bank for patients with breast cancer, and conducted pre-clinical and clinical research on pharmacogenomics-guided individualized treatment for breast cancer.

 Editor-in-Chief: Zhiming Wang, MD, Ph.D

-Dr. Zhiming Wang, MD, Ph.D, is currently a professor and a doctoral supervisor at the Department of Surgery, Xiangya Hospital Central South University, Hunan, China.
-As a director of the Liver and Thyroid Surgery, and vice director of Organ Transplantation Center, he acts as the head of the Department of Surgery and General Surgery in the Xiangya Hospital.
+Dr. Wang is currently a professor and a doctoral supervisor at the Department of Surgery, Xiangya Hospital Central South University, Hunan, China.
+As a Director of the Liver and Thyroid Surgery, and vice Director of Organ Transplantation Center, he acts as the head of the Department of Surgery and General Surgery in the Xiangya Hospital.

-Prof. Wang graduated from the Department of Medicine, Hunan Medical University in 1984 with MD and in 1992 with Ph.D..
-In 1999 he visited the First Surgery, Faculty of Medicine of Kobe University, Japan.
+Dr. Wang graduated from the Department of Medicine, Hunan Medical University in 1984 with MD and in 1992 with Ph.D.
 He is also the author or co-author of over 10 books and textbooks in the field of general surgery.
 More than 80 articles have been published in domestic and international journals.